Rationale

 Misuse guide

-Six forbidden treatments
+Eight forbidden treatments

 Each treatment below describes the wrong output, not an abstract rule.
 The example is the thing that actually happens, not a hypothetical.